-3.12 The Duty to Cooperate obligation requires that formal cooperation is sought from particular bodies required over planning for development needs.
+2.12 Under the current legislation, Council's are required to compile and demonstrate how they have met the Duty to Cooperate obligations which requires that formal cooperation is sought from particular bodies required over planning for development needs.
 This is particularly important when it is difficult to accommodate identified needs, such as for housing within the authority and assistance is sought from neighbouring authorities.
 The Duty to Cooperate is not a duty to agree.
 The Council has to demonstrate that it has cooperated with the required consultees when submitting documents for examination.
-The current list of the Duty to Cooperate consultees is attached as Appendix 1.
+The current list of the Duty to Cooperate consultees is attached as Appendix 2.
 Some of these are also specific or general consultees.